×

 Conclusion

-The buildup of extra fat in the liver is known as fatty infiltration of the liver.
+The liver undergoes fatty infiltration when an abnormal amount of fat is stored within its cells.
 Until there has been extensive liver damage, many people with fatty liver disease don’t exhibit noticeable symptoms.
 When early symptoms appear, they may be vague and include weariness and pain in the upper right abdomen.

 The main course of treatment for fatty liver disease is to adopt healthier lifestyle choices that support liver function.
 When treated in its early stages, fatty liver disease can potentially reverse the harm that has been done.